F

 If an employer (or potential employer) has discriminated against you, violating California’s LGBT discrimination laws, you might have a strong case against them.
 Under the law, if they are found guilty of violating your rights, a number of potential remedies may be ordered.
 These include (but are not limited to) attorney’s fees, back pay, and reimbursement for any out-of-pocket expenses related to your lawsuit, as well as damages for emotional distress and punitive damages.
 They can even be ordered to hire, promote, reinstate and/or provide training and other reasonable accommodations to you.

-Have You Experienced LGBT Discrimination?
+Have You Experienced LGBT Discrimination

 The bottom line is that employers cannot discriminate against an employee or candidate for employment based on their sexual orientation.
 If you have experienced such immigration, contact Rager & Yoon – Employment Lawyers now.
 We will stand up for your rights and take on any employer who infringes on them.
 Contact our Los Angeles discrimination attorney now to discuss your case or schedule a consultation with our compassionate, knowledgeable and experienced team at 310-527-6994.